k3a/html2text/README.md

 # html2text

-A simple Golang package to convert HTML to plain text.
+A simple Golang package to convert HTML to plain text (without non-standard dependencies).

 It converts HTML tags to text and also parses HTML entities into characters they represent.
 A `<head>` section of the HTML document, as well as most other tags are stripped out but